What Fans Thought of NASCAR’s TV Coverage in 2025

 What’s Happening?

 The 2025 NASCAR season brought the most significant shift in television coverage the sport has seen in decades.
 After years of the FOX/NBC split, NASCAR entered a bold new media rights era with four broadcast partners sharing coverage of the Cup Series.
-With new TV partners and brand-new coverage reshaping how fans watch the sport, The Daily Downforce is tracking fan sentiment week-to-week from here on out.
-While we’re starting midway through the season, here’s what you need to know to get up to speed.
+With new TV partners and brand-new coverage reshaping how fans watch the sport.
+The Daily Downforce tracked fan sentiment week-to-week.
+While we started midway through the season, we covered everything you need to know to get up to speed.

 The TV Partners